bpaquet/node-logstash/Readme.markdown

 After install, just add your config files to ``/etc/node-logstash/plugins.conf.d``, and restart node-logstash ``service node-logstash restart``.

+To see what options are passed to node-logstash, see [here](packager/Procfile).

+To change log level, do ``node-logstash config:set LOG_LEVEL=debug``, and restart node-logstash.

 ### Manual install

 * Install NodeJS, version >= 0.12